CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 * Fragments to depth buffer.
   * `FragmentOut[m] -> FragmentOut[width][height]`
   * Results in race conditions - don't bother to fix these until it works!
-  * Can really be done inside the fragment shader.
+  * Can really be done inside the fragment shader, if you call the fragment shader from the rasterization kernel for every fragment (including those which get occluded). **OR,** this can be done before fragment shading, which may be faster but means the fragment shader cannot change the depth.
 * A depth buffer for storing and depth testing fragments.
   * `FragmentOut[width][height] depthbuffer`
   * An array of `fragment` objects.